How to Choose the Right Industrial Floor Cleaning Equipment

 Watch this informative video from Nilfisk Advance that illustrates the two systems:

-Which is better?
+But which is better?
 They will both clean your floor.
 The best choice comes down to your plant or warehouse, your budget, your needs, the floor (or floors) you are cleaning and what you want to accomplish from a cleaning and productivity standpoint.

 Purchase Price vs. Cost of Ownership

-You have a budget for this equipment, of course.
-But before you base your decision on price tag alone, consider purchase price vs. cost of operation.
+Before you base your decision on price tag alone, consider purchase price vs. cost of operation.
 What’s cheaper up front may wind up costing more in the long run.
 Operating costs can negate up-front savings.
 Think about training time, maintenance requirements, equipment longevity, parts costs, and operator time when you consider long-term cost of ownership.

 Selecting industrial floor cleaning equipment that meets your needs

-No doubt about it, choosing the right floor cleaning equipment sounds complicated, but our floor cleaning experts, Angie and Ryan, along with our account managers throughout Michigan and Northern Indiana are ready to help.
+No doubt about it, choosing the right floor cleaning equipment sounds complicated, but our floor cleaning experts, along with our account managers throughout Michigan and Northern Indiana are ready to help.
 Contact us today!
 We offer a wide selection of the leading brands of industrial floor cleaning equipment, a large, local inventory of new, used and rental machines, plus the trained service techs and parts inventory to meet your needs with ongoing support, and fast, knowledgeable service.

 ©